-- TLDs are able to measure a greater range of doses in comparison with film badges.
+- TLDs can measure a greater range of doses in comparison with film badges.

 - Doses from TLDs may be easily obtained.

-- TLDs can be read on site instead of being sent away for developing.
+- TLDs can be read on site instead of being sent away for development.

 - TLDs are easily reusable.

 - Each dose cannot be read out more than once.